Base class for polyhedra: Initialization and access to Vrepresentation and Hrepresentation#

 EXAMPLES:

-sage: p = polytopes.icosahedron() # needs sage.rings.number_field
+sage: p = polytopes.icosahedron() # needs sage.groups sage.rings.number_field

-sage: p.is_compact() # needs sage.rings.number_field
+sage: p.is_compact() # needs sage.groups sage.rings.number_field

 True

-sage: p = Polyhedron(ieqs = [[0,1,0,0],[0,0,1,0],[0,0,0,1],[1,-1,0,0]])
+sage: p = Polyhedron(ieqs=[[0,1,0,0],[0,0,1,0],[0,0,0,1],[1,-1,0,0]])

 sage: p.is_compact()